Five killed in car-bus collision in Maharashtra's Latur | Business

 The car turned turtle due to the impact, he said.

+Eight passengers of the bus, which was heading from Udgir to Chakur, sustained minor injuries.

-The victims were rushed to a hospital in Latur where five of them were declared brought dead.
+The victims were rushed to the government hospital in Udgir where five of them were declared brought dead.
 Another passenger from the car was undergoing treatment, the police officer said.

-As per the preliminary probe, the car driver seemed to have lost control of the vehicle, he said.

 ''We are conducting probe and a case will be registered,'' he added.